GizmoWeb/sendhtmlmail/README.md

 # sendhtmlmail Module

-Small script with configuration to send mail using nodemailer
+Small script with configuration to send mail using [Nodemailer](https://nodemailer.com/)